-This course presents basic alphabetic indexing rules and the proper procedure for coding records for filing as recommended by the Association of Records Managers and Administrators (ARMA).
+This course presents basic alphabetic indexing rules and the proper procedure for filing coding records as recommended by the Association of Records Managers and Administrators (ARMA).
 Emphasis is placed on the records management cycle in manual and automated office environments.